daavidwlf/neural-network/README.md

 ## Results and Improvements

 ### Learning rate
-Results where higly depended on the applied learing rate.
+Results where highly depended on the applied learing rate.

 A learing rate $\alpha$ above 0.1 did lead to random guessing and no improvement what so ever.
 Interesting was that that estimated numbers were completly equal for all datasets after a few iterations.

 A learing rate $\alpha$ around 0.0001 seems to have the most success although the result was highly depend on the randomized starting point.
-Also the learing progress was quite slow so a lot of itereation had to be done.
+Also the learning progress was quite slow so a lot of itereation had to be done.

 ### Initial weights and biases

-To improve the starting point and therefor the result of the learing process I changed the random number generation.\
+To improve the starting point and therefore the result of the learning process I changed the random number generation.\
-Generating random float numbers basend on the gauss normal distribution with an expectancy of 0 and a variance of 1 as well as subtracting a spicific value seems to have a lot of potential and imporved the results drastically.
+Generating random float numbers based on the gauss normal distribution with an expectancy of 0 and a variance of 1 as well as subtracting a spicific value seems to have a lot of potential and improved the results drastically.

 $W_{1} = N(0,1) * \frac{1}{\sqrt{748}}$